 - Expanded dissemination and use of drought information through a long-standing ACF Drought and Water Monthly Webinar Series.
 These webinars have become important mechanisms to communicate climate, water, and drought conditions in the ACF, and have been operating on a monthly basis since 2011.
 Partner organizations that contribute regularly to the webinars include the USGS South Atlantic Water Science Center, National Weather Service Southeast River Forecast Center, the U.S. Army Corp of Engineers Mobile District, the Florida Climate Center, and Alabama’s Office of Water Resources.
 Register for 2021 ACF webinars here and access ACF monthly drought updates through our Drought Status Update archive.

-- Expanded access and utilization of drought information in the ACF by setting up the need and identifying components for a new ACF Drought Dashboard.
-This new web-based application will allow users to monitor drought situations in real time and facilitate data-driven decision-making.
-More information on the ACF Drought Dashboard, which will be launched in 2021, can be found here.
+- Expanded access and utilization of drought information in the ACF by setting up the need and identifying components for a new ACF River Basin Drought & Water Dashboard.
+This new web-based application allows users to monitor drought situations in real time and facilitate data-driven decision-making.
+More information on the ACF Drought & Water Dashboard, which was launched in January 2022, can be found here.